-FIDO2 is an open authentication standard, hosted by the FIDO Alliance, that consists of the W3C Web Authentication specification (WebAuthn API), and the Client to Authentication Protocol (CTAP).
-CTAP is an application layer protocol used for communication between a client (browser) or a platform (operating system) with an external authenticator such as the YubiKey 5 Series, and the Security Key Series by Yubico.
+FIDO2 is an open authentication standard, hosted by the FIDO Alliance, that consists of the W3C Web Authentication specification (WebAuthn API), and the User to Authentication Protocol (CTAP).
+CTAP is an application layer protocol used for communication between a user (browser) or a platform (operating system) with an external authenticator such as the YubiKey 5 Series, and the Security Key Series by Yubico.

 Yubico is a core contributor to the FIDO2 open authentication protocol.
 FIDO2 is an extension of FIDO U2F, and offers the same level of high-security based on public key cryptography.
 FIDO2 offers expanded authentication options including strong single factor (passwordless), strong two factor, and multi-factor authentication.
 With these new capabilities, the YubiKey can entirely replace weak static username/password credentials with strong hardware-backed public/private-key credentials.
 These credentials cannot be reused, replayed, or shared across services, and are not subject to phishing and MiTM attacks or server breaches.